gothicxx/leetcode-algorithmic-tasks/README.md

 # leetcode-algorithmic-tasks

-practice from time to time.
+practice from time to time,
 mostly leetcode.